About

 The project grew out of the Aboriginal history wars that broke out in the late 1990s and the debate about frontier massacres.
 The key questions included: What is a frontier massacre?
 Where is the evidence?
 Where did they take place?
 Were they widespread or were they few and far between?
 Who were the perpetrators?
 How can we know?

 At the time the only Australia wide study of frontier massacre was Bruce Elder’s Blood on the Wattle1.
 First published in 1988 it contained information about 75 incidents of frontier massacres across Australia.
-He noted that military massacres were the dominant feature of first settlements in each of the colonies.
-When the 3rd edition appeared in 2003, more than 100 frontier massacres were chronicled across Australia, based on research by regional historians like Gil Andrew, Noel Loos, Geoffrey Blomfield, Peter D Gardner, and Gordon Reid, and the detailed studies of individual frontier massacres by linguist Luise Hercus, anthropologists Roma Kelly and Nicolas Evans and historians Gordon Reid and Jane Lydon.2 While there was some indication of the conditions in which frontier massacres took place, there was still no clear definition of a frontier massacre.
+Elder noted that military massacres were the dominant feature of first settlements in each of the colonies.
+When the 3rd edition of the book was published in 2003, more than 100 frontier massacres were chronicled across Australia, based on research by regional historians like Gil Andrew, Noel Loos, Geoffrey Blomfield, Peter D Gardner, and Gordon Reid, and the detailed studies of individual frontier massacres by linguist Luise Hercus, anthropologists Roma Kelly and Nicolas Evans and historians Gordon Reid and Jane Lydon.2 While there was some indication of the conditions in which frontier massacres took place, there was still no clear definition of a frontier massacre.

 Since then important regional studies of frontier massacres by Ian D. Clark for Western Victoria, Patrick Collins for South West Queensland, Tony Roberts for the Gulf Country, Amanda Nettelbeck and Robert Foster for South Australia, Jonathan Richards for Queensland, Lyndall Ryan for Tasmania, Darrell Lewis for Victoria River District in the Northern Territory, Timothy Bottoms for Queensland and Chris Owen for the Kimberley, have further advanced the field.3 Bottoms, Clark and Ryan each offered a definition of frontier massacre as the indiscriminate killing of five or six undefended people in one operation, and began to query the reliability of evidence in the immediate aftermath.
 What was now required was a coherent methodology to interrogate the wide array of sources.

 In the meantime, the new field of digital technology was emerging.
 New mapping techniques were enabling the general public to access information that was usually the preserve of specialist researchers.
-Drawing on the new research fields of massacres studies and digital technology, the colonial frontier massacre map project was born.
+Drawing on the new research fields of massacres studies and digital technology, the Colonial Frontier Massacre map project was born.

 The project was initially funded by the Australian Government through Australian Research Council, PROJECT ID: DP140100399.